jhavenz/laravel-permission-name-generator/readme.md

 This example might be the permission used when you want to know if:

-_The current user can edit the smtp settings for THEIR ENTIRE TEAM_
+_The current user can edit the billing settings for THEIR ENTIRE TEAM_
 ```php
 //=> routes/web.php